How Our CSA Works

 When and where do I pickup my share?

-Pick up is easy!
+On-farm: Thursdays from 3:30-6:00 pm.
+Simply come to our farm (301 Quinn Rd in Greene) and you’ll see a pickup pavilion from the road with a small parking lot.
 Just bring your bags, sign in, and select your number of items, as if you were at a farmers market.
 That’s it!

 Oxford Farmers’ Market Memberships